FAB619/EnovaRobotics-Projects-COVID19/index.md

 ## How?
 <hr />
  Veasense provides telepresence, continuous monitoring and tele-vigilance.
+ Doctor could connect if necessary and make preliminary diagnostics.
  The robot was entirely engineered tested and manufactured by EnovaRobotics.
  Follow this [link](https://www.enovarobotics.eu/veasense-gallery/) for more information about the Veasense.